peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 ## Semantics

 For now, the only scheme defined is 1 (mnemonic: NOTIFY).
-It indicates that when a new CDS/CDNSKEY (or CSYNC) RRset is published, a NOTIFY message (see
-{{cnotify}}) should be sent to the address and port listed in the corresponding DSYNC record, using conventional {{!RFC1035}} DNS transport.
+By publishing a DSYNC record with this scheme, a parent indicates that they would like child operators to send them a NOTIFY message (see {{cnotify}}) upon publication of a new CDS/CDNSKEY/CSYNC RRset, to the address and port listed in that DSYNC record and using conventional {{!RFC1035}} DNS transport.

 Example (for the owner names of these records, see {{signaling}}):